Florida Atlantic Owls football

 The Florida Atlantic Owls football program represents Florida Atlantic University (FAU) in the sport of American football.
-The Owls compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the American Athletic Conference.
-The Owls' head coach from 2019 to 2022 was Willie Taggart.
-Florida Atlantic has produced a Sun Belt Conference co-championship team in 2007, two Conference USA championships in 2017 and 2019, along with 4 postseason bowl appearances and one appearance in the 2003 I-AA Playoffs.
+The Owls compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) in the American Conference.
 The Owls play their home games at FAU Stadium which has a seating capacity of 29,419.

 History

 Howard Schnellenberger era (2001–2011)

 Florida Atlantic University football began play in 2001 with legendary coach Howard Schnellenberger serving as head coach until 2011.
 Schnellenberger was a former offensive coordinator with the NFL's Indianapolis Colts and Miami Dolphins who, as a head coach, turned around a moribund Miami football program and won a national championship in his fifth season in 1983 after back to back nine win seasons in 1980 and 1981.
 Schnellenberger also turned around a downtrodden Louisville football program, winning the Fiesta Bowl in 1990.

 After competing their first four years as an NCAA Division I-AA independent, the Owls moved to Division I-A and the Sun Belt Conference.
 Starting with the 2013–14 school year, FAU athletics have competed in Conference USA.

 In 1998, Florida Atlantic University announced it was pursuing the creation of an NCAA football program and that Howard Schnellenberger was going to lead the charge, as director of football operations and head coach.
 After his success in rebuilding programs at Miami and Louisville, Coach Schnellenberger now undertook the role of building a program from scratch.
 Much like his time at Miami and Louisville, Coach Schnellenberger did not shy from placing lofty expectations and high goals on his newly created program.
 Even before FAU would play an intercollegiate game, Coach Schnellenberger explained the goal of FAU football would be to play the best teams it can schedule, in order for the program to aim for a national championship in Division I-A football.
 These extreme goals were not unusual from a man like Coach Schnellenberger.
 At Louisville, facing threats from the administration that the football team would be terminated, Schnellenberger made the bold (and now famous) prediction, "[We are] on a collision course with the national championship.
 The only variable is time.”